ministryofjustice/peoplefinder/README.md

 The application layout is set by the [moj_internal_template](https://github.com/ministryofjustice/moj_internal_template) that is installed as part of this engine.

-To override this layout, add your own file as:
+You can override this layout in wrapper application, create your own file:

 `app/views/layouts/peoplefinder/peoplefinder.html.haml`

+## Translation file

+A lot of the text in the views is configurable in the translations file.

+You can override these in wrapper application by creating your own file:

+`config/locales/en.yml`

 ## Utilities